 Such standardized test methods are often developed for specific types of materials, end-uses or antimicrobial technologies; therefore choosing the correct test method is crucial.

-Manufacturers looking to assess the antibacterial properties of their coatings should use the ISO 22196 (JIS Z 2801).
+Manufacturers looking to assess the properties of their anti bacterial coating should use the ISO 22196 (JIS Z 2801).

 To test antifungal performance of coatings against mold and mildew, standardized anti-fungal test methods such as the AATCC Method 30, Part III or the ASTM G21 are recommended.

 The photos below exemplify the benefit of antimicrobial additives for coatings.
-Under the right conditions, mold and mildew can flourish by breaking down coatings and using them as a food source, especially when moisture is present.
-Antimicrobial treatments prevent degradation and deterioration by providing anti-bacterial and anti-fungal protection.
+Under the right conditions, mold and mildew can flourish by breaking down coatings to use as a food source, especially when moisture is present.
+An antimicrobial surface coating prevents degradation and deterioration by providing anti-bacterial and anti-fungal protection.

 Grand View Research estimates the global antimicrobial coatings market size was valued at USD 2.44 billion in 2015 and steady growth is predicted through till 2025.
 Increasing concerns regarding cleanliness in various industries is contributing to the expanded use of antimicrobial coatings .
 They are used in a variety of consumer and industrial applications that include: